dragan-stepanovic/get_github_prs/README.md

 #### Data anonymization
 Data that is anonymized are:
-- GitHub user ids used for authoring PRs and providing reviews (`'login'` field in GraphQl response from GitHub) and
+- GitHub user ids used for authoring and reviewing PRs (`'login'` field in GraphQl response from GitHub) and
 - text of comments on the PR (`'bodyText'`)

 The only things that is not anonymized from the potentially sensitive data is: